 Capone-N-Noreaga's "L.A., L.A."
 Response to Dogg Pound's "New York, New York"

 According to Kurupt, Dogg Pound's "New York, New York" was meant to be a tribute to NYC, but after someone shot at them while they were on set for the N.Y. video shoot, Snoop included a scene where he kicked over some towers.
 Capone-N-Noreaga weren't happy with the 1995 song and video, so they struck back with "L.A., L.A."

 For their song, which also features Mobb Deep, Capone-N-Noreaga used essentially the same beat as "New York, New York."
-But for the video, they made things much more personal by kidnapping Dogg Pound members and throwing them over an NYC bridge.
+But for the video, they made things much more personal by pretending to kidnap Dogg Pound members and throwing them over an NYC bridge.

-While none of these songs have explicit disses toward the other artists, "L.A., L.A." gets the edge because of its boldness and the even more insulting video.
+While none of these songs have explicit disses toward the other artists, "L.A., L.A." gets the edge because of its boldness and the even more insulting video.—P.A.B.

 Dogg Pound's "New York, New York"

 Gucci Mane's "The Truth"Response to Jeezy's "Stay Strapped"